 However, the version for the royals was a little bit more layered in flavours, as bawarchis would prefer to add various aromatic spices like cardamom and clove to the mix.

 By the time khajas came to Odisha and became an integral part of the ‘Chhappan Bhog’ served in the Jagannath Temple since the 12th century, its pastry has undergone several transformations.

 For instance, the Odia cooks introduced more layers into their version and moved away from the all-wheat pastry base.
 Instead, to make the pastry dough they added maida and ghee along with wheat flour.
-Food expert Minati Parhi says in an article, that the addition of maida enhanced the elasticity of the dough.
+Food expert Minati Parhi told The New Indian Express that the addition of maida enhanced the elasticity of the dough.

-Adding to this in the same article, Chef Ajay Sahoo of The Leela Ambience Gurugram mentions that the unique process of making the dough (called paga) creates moisture packers to trap the air and allow thorough absorption of the syrup.
+Chef Ajay Sahoo of The Leela Ambience Gurugram also told The New Indian Express that the unique process of making the dough (called paga) creates moisture packers to trap the air and allow thorough absorption of the syrup.
 This is what makes a khaja truly divine.
 The fat-laden ghee locally found in the state creates the right content for the air pockets, they say.

 The other important aspects that ensure the humble khaja is elevated to the Mahabhog level is the style of frying, the correct temperature of the oil and the time given to let it rest in the syrup.